Dorsa-Arezooji/Forex-MCMC/README.md

 <img src="images/GBPCHF-all.png" width="600">

- * The Bayesian models outperformed the ARIMA model, yielding a prediction accuracy of `98.3%` as aposed to `75.7%`.
+ * The Bayesian models outperformed the ARIMA model, yielding a prediction accuracy of `98.3%` as apposed to `75.7%`.

 ## References